 Tapping the 5 senses is the foundation for bodily meditation.
 Notice five things you can see, four things that you can feel, three things you can hear, 2 things you can smell, and one thing you can taste.

 This is the simplest and most preferred by those who find solace in sitting, laying down, or standing.
 We begin by taking deep and long breaths.
 Breathing will be done through the nose, held in 6 counts, and exhaled slowly through the mouth.
-If we have just begun doing this exercise, one minute would be enough.
+For instance, if we have just begun doing this exercise, one minute would be enough.
 Likewise, for those who’ve been doing this for a while, it is within our discretion as to how long we wish to do this breathing exercise.

 Have you heard of the term, “raisin exercise?”
 If not, and believe it or not, the object of focus is a raisin.
-Other foods or fruits can be used as well.
+However, other foods or fruits can be used as well.
 Note that for this exercise, we observe the food like never before.
 We touch it, smell it and taste it, taking time to actually savour every feeling or emotion we get from this exercise.

 Think of five things that usually go unnoticed and unappreciated in your daily life.
 At times, people and things in our daily life go unappreciated.
 The objective of this exercise is for us to give thanks and to be mindful of all the things we have in our life.